puni2k/NHK_World_XMLTV/README.md

 # NHK_World_XMLTV
-This is a small programm that will parse the EPG data from NHK World TV and parse it into XMLTV format.
+This is a small programm that will read the EPG data from NHK World TV and parse it into XMLTV format.
 Having the EPG data available in a XMLTV file makes it possible for the data to be imported into i.e. Tvheadend.

 You can provide the path to a JSON configuration file as a command line argument.